Chiropractic Treatment for Arthritis

 At Rush Chiropractic we can help you with a specific approach to arthritic pain, and can provide relief easily!

 The word “arthritis” means “joint inflammation” and is often used in reference to rheumatic diseases.
 Rheumatic diseases include more than 100 conditions, including gout, fibromyalgia, osteoarthritis, psoriatic arthritis, and many more.
-Rheumatoid arthritis is also a rheumatic diseases, affecting about 1 percent of the U.S. population (about 2.1 million people.)1 Although rheumatoid arthritis often begins in middle age and is more frequent in the older generation, it can also start at a young age.
+Rheumatoid arthritis is also a rheumatic disease, affecting about 1 percent of the U.S. population (about 2.1 million people.)1 Although rheumatoid arthritis often begins in middle age and is more frequent in the older generation, it can also start at a young age.

 Rheumatoid arthritis causes pain, swelling, stiffness, and loss of function in the joints.
 Several features distinguish it from other kinds of arthritis: